getsentry/rfcs/text/0036-auto-instrumentation-ui-thread.md

 }
 ```

-## (De)obfuscation
+## Symbolication

-As the `call_stack` may contain obfuscated frames we need to process them server-side, similar to what we already do for
+As the `call_stack` may contain obfuscated frames we need to symbolicate them server-side, similar to what we already do for
 [profiles](https://github.com/getsentry/sentry/blob/cf71af372677487d7d0a7fd8ac9dd092f9596cf4/src/sentry/profiles/task.py#L350-L360).

-In addition, after de-obfuscation, the frames should be filtered to only `in-app` frames, using the `app.app_identifier` context.
+To be able to symbolicate the `call_stack` which is part of the `Span` interface server-side, we have to start sending the `debug_meta`
+information for transactions as well.

 # Options Considered